-All fees associated with your SIPP are subject to change and may have an impact on the value of your pension fund if they go up.

-Any charges or fees you pay for your chosen investments could change and be higher than expected and this may affect the value of your pension fund.
+All fees associated with your SIPP are subject to change and may have an impact on the value off your pension fund if they go up.
+Any charges or fees you pay for your chosen investments could change and be higher than expected and this may affect the value of your SIPP.

 We may retain part of the interest payable on your designated SIPP bank account that we set up to receive money into your SIPP to help maintain lower SIPP administration fees.
+Our SIPP Interest Rates policy is available on our website.